Tinamous/PawnShy/README.md

 [Part 2](https://youtu.be/kG7oJAG3vGs)

-The game is intended to be easy to play, for example, at a conference, and to give the player a fun visual indication, and to drive thieir interest in Have I Been Pwned.
+The game is intended to be easy to play, for example, at a conference, and to give the player a fun visual indication, and to drive their interest in Have I Been Pwned.

 When attending Signal London recently I noticed the attendee name badges were actually NFC cards, this could be used either to lookup the attendees email (or hash) or have the email/hash directly in the NFC card.

-Whilst the Signal NFC cards didn't actually include my email address it would have been easy for Twillio to add a VCard for me, or a hash of my email to facilitate this game.
+Whilst the Signal NFC cards didn't actually include my email address it would have been easy for Twilio to add a VCard for me, or a hash of my email to facilitate this game.

 Likewise, many door entry systems use NFC or RFID cards.
-These cards could be linked to an email address through an external database and provice a simple and fun way for employees to check if their email has been pwned.
+These cards could be linked to an email address through an external database and provide a simple and fun way for employees to check if their email has been pwned.

 ## How It's Made